CloudLifeSoftware/erlcloud/README.md

 # erlcloud: Cloud Computing APIs For Erlang #

+Fork of [https://github.com/gleber/erlcloud](https://github.com/gleber/erlcloud).
 This is version 0.8.0.
 The API is subject to change.

+Added automatic support for DynamoDBLocal.
+Now changes URL to point to http://localhost:8000 when Host contains 'localhost'.

 Service APIs implemented: